trimstray/the-book-of-secret-knowledge/README.md

 ## :information_source: &nbsp;Contributing

-If you find something which doesn't make sense, or one of these doesn't seem right, or something seems really stupid; please make a pull request or please add valid and well-reasoned opinions about your changes or comments.
+If you find something which doesn't make sense, or something doesn't seem right, please make a pull request and please add valid and well-reasoned explanations about your changes or comments.

 A few simple rules for this project: